Updated: Nov 18, 2021

-The main take home message is that Period Tracking help you understand your menstrual and reproductive health which is empowering.
+The main take-home message is that Period Tracking helps you understand your menstrual and reproductive health which is empowering.
 Period tracking alone isn’t quite enough; you will also require general knowledge about how the reproductive system works, the common issues and problems to look out for and how to manage them.

 This article is intended for you if you menstruate or if you know people who menstruate.

 Yes, it’s another article which everyone should read.
 Why is that?

 For starters, periods almost affect everyone!